hchang23/shortlab5/README.md

 # shortlab5
 Short lab 5

-A line I wrote using the shell on my local coputer
+A line I wrote using the shell on my local computer

+A commit from RStudio